Looking for Linux Christmas gift ideas to give the tux-loving nerd in your life a memorable noel? Well, call me sudo Claus cos I’m here to help!

 But I’m interested to know the kind of gifts you’d like to unwrap at xmas, so use the commands section below to tell me!

-This post may contain Amazon affiliate links.
-Using these links earns us a few extra pennies to help keep the site running, but costs you nothing extra.
+This post contains affiliate links.
+Using these links earns us some extra pennies to spend on keeping the site running, but costs you nothing extra.
 Thanks!